SonnyLiuu/Winks/readme.txt

 Project structure is as follows:
 C++ code will be compiled as a library

-Wink Detection:
-A seperate backend using Flask allows wink algorithm to be used as an API endpoint.
-The Next.js frontend communicates with backend via HTTP requests.

-For speed, utilizing MediaPipe's JavaScript API allows for direct processing of webcam input

 ****Before running, update your dependencies ***

 (1)